zkotti/fun-in-lockdown/guide.md

     *Source:* https://forma.gov.gr/en/

-    *Tip:* In case you have a foreign phone number - not starting with 003069...- the SMS process will not work, you are obligated to print and carry this page https://forma.gov.gr/docs/permit-extraordinary-movement-en.pdf an tick tha number that complies with the type of your movement.
+    *Tip:* In case you have a foreign phone number - not starting with 003069...- the SMS process will not work, you are obligated to print and carry this page https://forma.gov.gr/docs/permit-extraordinary-movement-en.pdf an tick the number that complies with the type of your movement.
 3. *Be sure to comply with the law*: (description needed)

 **Important:** Depending on your area of residence, a different type of lockdown may be imposed.